bader-daniel/ios_cdp_discovery/README.md

 Current state:

-GUI not implemented, sparse information is give during and after discovery but the plan is to do present a map
+GUI not implemented, sparse information is give during and after discovery but the plan is to present a map

 Will also find trunks with no CDP information.
 Optionally, it will find access-ports with too many mac addresses, and look for text-strings on trunks or access ports(in running-config), or the absens of